Yi107/Privacy-preserving-COM/README.md

 The real dataset used in the experiments is in folder **Real Data** and the synthetic data is in folder **Syn data**.

+To run the experiments on real data, please use the dataset contains the union of three platforms. (i.e. CN01_W and CN01_R)